Hike 9 : Waterfalls and History along the Bruce Trail - McDui Access to Buttermilk Falls, Hamilton

 Felker's Falls Conservation Area

-The Bruce Trail led us into Felker's Falls Conservation Area – which in many ways is simply a much smaller version of Devil's Punch Bowl Falls .
+The Bruce Trail led us into Felker's Falls Conservation Area – which in many ways is simply a much smaller version of Devil's Punch Bowl Falls.
 Felker’s Falls stands 22 m or 72 feet high and is a ribbon falls.
-Here the trail went past the waterway, near the top were we were able to look down into the valley at the river fall below.
-Throughout much of this Conservation Area the Bruce Trail is a flat paved pathway that follows the escarpment edge.
-At one look out we could see Dundas Ontario – the home to a future hike on the Bruce Trail.
+Here the trail went past the waterway, near the top where we were able to look down into the valley at the river fall below.
+Throughout much of this Conservation Area, the Bruce Trail is a flat paved pathway that follows the escarpment edge.
+At one lookout we could see Dundas Ontario – the home to a future hike on the Bruce Trail.

 After the falls, we had a short walk to the edge of the park and emerged next to a neighbourhood, passing both the Paramount Park and the Kingsview Drive Side Trails.